 What Do You Need To Do To Access The Portal?

 - Individual directors looking to receive a tax incentive must use a personal MyGovID account

 - Linking of this account to the ATO’s Relationship Authorisation Management (RAM) system

 - The linking of MyGovIDs and registry of any collaborators or representatives acting on the behalf of the company in the RAM

-- A link is established between a business’ nominated tax agent and the R&D entity prior to the drafting of the R&D tax incentive form can be done within the portal once the Portal has been established
+- A link being established between a business’ nominated tax agent and the R&D entity prior to the drafting of the R&D tax incentive form can be done within the portal once the Portal has been established

 Following the update to the portal, the new submission form will also require a greater depth of information from businesses.
 This includes the relationship between a business’ experiments and their search for new knowledge, with businesses having to detail the specific R&D processes they followed to source new information along which resulted in unknown outcomes.
 The form also asks further questions on the breakdown of registered expenditure for each activity and whether or not the activities resulted in the creation of goods or services.

-The portal will provide a variety of benefits for tax incentive applicants, including improved security, the ability to view application status in real-time and notifications about approaching deadlines.
+The portal will provide a variety of benefits for tax incentive applicants, including improved security, the ability to view application status in real time and notifications about approaching deadlines.